Bruce-Zhou/iCoinHost/README.md

 iCoinHost
 =========

-iCoinHost is first Cryptocoin Hosting Project on the planet earth!
+iCoinHost is the first Cryptocoin Hosting Project on the planet earth!